Knutsenjamie/Friday-project-3/README.md

 ## Setup/Installation Requirements
-_you can view this webpage by checking out the url:_ https://github.com/Knutsenjamie/Friday-project-3.git
+_You can view this webpage by checking out the url:_ https://github.com/Knutsenjamie/Friday-project-3.git
 1. Open terminal
 2. Input these commands into terminal's command line: